 - Use a good feeding pillow if you are comfortable using one.
 It will help get the baby in a proper position to latch and provide good support to the mother.

-- Rubbing the nipple on the baby’s upper lip will stimulate the baby to open their mouth.
+- Rubbing the nipple on the baby’s upper lip will stimulate the baby to open their mouth wide.

 - Once the baby opens the mouth, he/she will try to latch onto the breast.
 Do not shove the breast.
-Let the baby take the lead.
+Let the baby take the lead and if necessary guide your baby to the breast rather than the breast into baby’s mouth.

 - The baby’s mouth should be wide open, and the lips should be flanged out like that of a trumpet or a fish.
 If the baby hasn’t opened the mouth enough, you may try pulling the lips apart gently using your fingers.